christ1611/Chinese_TRIE/README.md

 Features of Chinese TRIE

 Type 0: Insert the new phrase or updating the prediction score.

 Type 1: This feature will return the list of the Hanzi based on the given pinyin.

 Type 2: This feature will return the pinyin translation based on the given hanzi.

 Type 3: This feature will return the recommendation of the next character based on the given hanzi.

-Type 4: This feature will return the words from the given sentence Type 5: Exit and save the model
+Type 4: This feature will return the words from the given sentence.

+Type 5: Exit and save the model.